-A. A qualified organization shall accept only cash or, at its option, checks or debit cards in payment of any charges or assessments for players to participate in bingo games.
-However, no such organization shall accept postdated checks in payment of any charges or assessments for players to participate in bingo games.
+D. A qualified organization shall accept only cash or, at its option, checks or debit cards in payment of any charges or assessments for players to participate in any network bingo game.
+However, no such organization shall accept postdated checks in payment of any charges or assessments for players to